 - Visit the U.S. State Department website for country specific information and postings of travel advisories

 - Make an appointment with your doctor or local travel clinic to determine what, if any, vaccinations you may need to ensure your health and safety during your travels.
-The University Medicine Travel Clinic at The Miriam Hospital is a great resource in the Providence area
+The Brown Medicine Travel Clinic at The Miriam Hospital is a great resource in the Providence area

 - If you are a U.S. citizen, sign up for the Smart Traveler Enrollment Program.
 If you are a foreign national, register with your local consulate or embassy in the country in which you will be staying

-- Brown University: Guide to Booking Travel with FCm
+- Brown University: Guide to Booking Travel with FCm Travel Solutions

 - The following, most comprehensively-sanctioned countries will require advance planning and coordination with our Export Control office: Cuba, Iran, North Korea, Sudan, Syria, and Crimea Region of the Ukraine.
 Contact the Export Control Officer as soon as you anticipate travel to one of these countries.